$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

+(b).
+We note that any isomorphism is not sufficient, since it has to give rise to a chain map.
+We therefore give such isomorphisms below which come from the following isomorphisms between the $\mathfrak{gl}_n$-webs

-where the first $\mathfrak{sl}_n$-web is for the Rickard complex (which categorifies the rules from Definition~\ref{defn-cRTpoly}) and the second is for the $F$-braiding complex (which, on the other hand, categorifies the rules from Definition~\ref{defn-colbraid}).
+where the first $\mathfrak{gl}_n$-web is for the Rickard complex (which categorifies the rules from Definition \ref{defn-cRTpoly}) and the second is for the $F$-braiding complex (which, on the other hand, categorifies the rules from Definition \ref{defn-colbraid}).

 We do not care for signs here because, if some signs for some squares as below do not work, then we can change them by multiplying with an extra sign for the right arrow for the corresponding square (starting at the leftmost).
 Moreover, we note that using $\check{\mathcal{S}}$ ensures that the complexes are all bounded from left and right.
 Thus, the sign change procedure is well-defined and terminates.

 We now consider the following square where the $k$-th part of the Rickard complex is the top left and the $k$-th part of the $F$-braiding complex is the bottom left (with $\vec{k}=(,\dots,a,b,0,\dots)$).

 The maps $f_k$ (left) and $g_k$ (middle) are given by